jimcadden/jmcadden.github.io/cs451/readings.md

 description: Paper Reading Assessment for cs451/651
 ---

-You will be responsible for completing a brief assessment **for each paper** we cover this semester.
-Your response should be submitted *by 10pm*, the evening prior to each lecture.
+This semester you will be responsible for writing a brief assessment **for each paper** we cover.
+You should submitted your assessment *by 10pm*, the evening prior to each lecture.

 #### Instructions:
+1. Responses should be brief, roughly a paragraph in length for each of four sections detailed below.
-1. Responses should be in your own words, and based on your own impression.
+1. Responses should be entirely in your own words, based on your own impressions.
 While it is OK to agree with the authors, you should not copy their language directly.
-2. Each responses should be brief, a paragraph being the maximum length.

 #### Submitting
-+ Submit your assessment in `.txt` format, using `gsubmit 451` on a csa* machine
++ Submit your assessment in `.txt` format using [gsubmit](https://www.cs.bu.edu/teaching/hw/gsubmit/) on one of the csa* machines.
-+ Filenames should be in the formate `lec[N].txt`, where `N` is the corresponding lecture number.
++ Filenames should be in the format `lec[N].txt`, where `N` is the corresponding lecture number.
-+ **Reponses must submitted by 10:00pm**, the evening _before_ the corresponding lecture.
++ **Assessnent must submitted by 10:00pm**, the evening _before_ the corresponding lecture.

 > ```
 > // Example upload